• Skip to primary navigation

 • Tweet

 Even thought it’s been years, I still think of that sandwich fondly.
 I’ve even made my own version of it at home a few times.
-I found myself craving it again recently, and I decided to use a large whole wheat tortilla to make a buffalo soy curl wrap, rather than use a large roll to make a sub.
+Recently I found myself craving it again, and I decided to use a large whole wheat rap to make a buffalo soy curl wrap, rather than use a large roll to make a sub.

 Portland seemed to be the Land of the Soy Curl, but they’re difficult to find here on the East Coast.
 I usually buy them in bulk from Amazon.
 You can also buy them directly from Butler.
 I store in them in the fridge until I’m ready to cook with them.
 Soy curls can go rancid when left in the pantry or kitchen cabinet, so it’s best to refrigerate them.